j0py/Tidy/README.md

 Each track is a line of text that you can activate to start sequencing audio (launching synths).

-On this like of text you use tag/pattern pairs to specify the parameters and how they should change during the course of one _cycle_.
+On this line of text you use tag/pattern pairs to specify the parameters and how they should change during the course of one _cycle_.
 In the pattern you use the so called "mini-notation" that is well known from TidalCycles to create timing structure and specify values.

 Tidy uses the mini-notation parser that is in the Pmini quark, so you need to install that quark together with Tidy.